guynir/fennec/README.md

 (the _Fennec_ project - of course), is trying to bring HTML/Javascript developers to use some good practices when it comes to dynamic content generation on client side.

-In general, the _Fennec_ library is a short .js file.
+In general, the _Fennec_ library is a minimal .js file backed up by knowledge.
 It's main contribution comes from the practices it introduces.

 Now you can ready the [Background](#background) section.